TIMELINE 13 Flush The Fashion

-October 25th 1980 Boulder, CO, Events Conferance Center - [Ticket] - Ticket looks unused so may not have happened, although there is a listing in the Colorado Collage Student Newspaper The Catalyst Oct.
+October 25th 1980 Boulder, CO, (University of Colorado) Events/Conferance Center - [Ticket] - Ticket looks unused so may not have happened, although there is a listing in the Colorado Collage Student Newspaper The Catalyst Oct.
 10th).
 It's worth noting however that there is only ONE issue with that listing.
 It isn't listed in any other issue around this time.
 The Events Conference Center is part of the University of Colorado - Boulder.
 UPDATE: Coloado Springs Gazette (Oct 24th - the day before) also mentions this as happening "on Saturday" and mentions the show several times in the weeks running up to it.

 Oct '80 Neal Smith and Dennis Dunaway working with Flying Tigers

 November 1980 - La Cuchracha Meets The Black Widow